acisops/acis_anomaly_pages/source/door_b_enb.rst

   Bautz, Kari Haworth, Jim Francis, and Bev LaMarr) should also be included in the discussion, either in the telecon or via email.
 If it is determined that the door has moved, this would be a significant anomaly and should be discussed further.
 * Execute the CAP at the next available comm.
-Reloading the flight software patches can take a half an hour, so ensure that there is enough time in the comm to execute the entire procedure.
 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.